VetonMuhaxhiri/Laravel-find-missing-translations/README.md

 2. copy "FindMissingTranslations.php" file to /app/Console/Commands of your laravel project.

 By completing this steps the command should work, unless the command is not loaded automaticly.
-To load the command go to app/Console/Kernel.php and the class name to the $commands property
+To load the command go to app/Console/Kernel.php and the class name to the $commands property.

 ```
 protected $commands = [